Dawson-Robotics/Kryptik-2024-Website/content/md/en/crew.md

 ### - Rozhina Saririan
 All the department heads met on this day for a little meeting.
 We realized we’re slightly behind on some things and made a game plan to be strategic with our time management here.
 Also, the infamous Nathan incident took place during this very meeting :3

 ## March 8th 2224
 ### By Nathan Bokobza
 After celebrating the birthdays of our crew mates Rozhina, Erika, and Jason, we found some abandoned camcorders in the room we were using to celebrate.
 With them we tried out some of our photography skills with a lens flare and on members Jacob and Simona.

 ## March 9th 2224
 ### - Tinh Ramdani
-after weeks of trying to understand the control board and leds, we finally managed to successfully connect them together thanks to Nafiseh and her incredible equipement.
+After weeks of trying to understand the control board and leds, we finally managed to successfully connect them together thanks to Nafiseh and her incredible equipement.
 We are still having trouble with the buttons and switches, but I'm sure that with Nick and William's help too, we can figure it out.

 ## March 15th 2224
 The buttons and switches are indeed working!
 Nick tested them yesterday and today, with William and Nafiseh, we managed to connect them and code them as to give life to our red alert system.
 We would still like to hopefully use the potentiometer.